d3kryption/narrative-documentation/docs/tales/index.md

 ## Purchase

-You can download [Narrative Tales here](https://www.unrealengine.com/marketplace/en-US/product/narrative-quest-and-dialogue-editor) from the Epic Marketplace.
+You can download [Narrative Tales here](https://www.unrealengine.com/marketplace/en-US/product/narrative-quest-and-dialogue-editor) from the Fab Marketplace.